Wreckers (film)

-Wreckers is a 2011 drama film written and directed by D. R. Hood and starring Claire Foy, Benedict Cumberbatch, Shaun Evans, Peter McDonald, and Sinead Matthews.
+Wreckers is a 2011 British drama film written and directed by D. R. Hood and starring Claire Foy, Benedict Cumberbatch, Shaun Evans, Peter McDonald, and Sinead Matthews.

 Plot

-A married couple, David (Benedict Cumberbatch) and Dawn (Claire Foy), move back to David's childhood village and work on rebuilding a house.
+A married couple, David and Dawn, move back to David's childhood village and work on rebuilding a house.
 They are trying for a child and arrange to see a doctor.
-David's younger brother, Nick (Shaun Evans), who has not been in touch for several years, comes back from the army and pays them a visit.
-Slowly, events in their messy childhood are revealed.
+David's younger brother, Nick, who has not been in touch for several years, comes back from the army and pays them a visit.
+Slowly, events in their messy childhoods are revealed.

-David and Nick, with Dawn, meet their childhood neighbours Gary (Peter McDonald) and Sharon (Sinead Matthews) who are now married.
+David and Nick, with Dawn, meet their childhood neighbours Gary and Sharon who are now married.
 They recall their childhood memories and Dawn learns some unexpected things about David and Nick.
 She also learns from an old teacher of theirs that their father used to beat them.
 Day by day, Nick shows himself as a troubled man, especially due to his experiences during the war.
 Dawn reaches out to comfort him but it spites David who is tired of taking care of him and says that he can't be helped.
 David grows more and more jealous of the attachment between Nick and Dawn.
 Nick's mental illness gets worse and finally he decides to leave them and go back to the army.

 Dawn meets Gary in the church where they attend a choir and he shows interest in her.
 They have a picnic where Dawn secretly sees Nick and Sharon having sex in the garden.
 While returning from a function in the church, Gary tries to kiss Dawn but she refuses.
 When David and Dawn consult with a doctor, David admits that he's unable to father a child.
 This leaves Dawn shocked and upset and they have a fight.
 David is horrified to think that Dawn might leave him.